mattlima/mooog/README.md

 ### Oscillator
 - Exposes a `state` property that is either 'stopped' or 'playing'
 - Sets an internal `gain` so you can repeatedly `stop` and `start` without initializing a new Node.
+> This means, of course, that no guarantees about phase can be made for subsequent calls to `start()`.
+If you need to control phase on node `start()` you should use a raw `OscillatorNode`.

 ### ScriptProcessor
 Constructor arguments `numberOfInputChannels`, `numberOfOutputChannels` and `bufferSize` can be